emiledgl/flash-window-attention-v2/README.md

 # Flash Window Attention V2: Accelerating Swin Transformer V2

-**Flash Window Attention V2** (FWA-2) is a triton implementation of the scaled cosine attention occuring in the Swin transformer V2 attention mechanism. his implementation builds upon the principles introduced in the original [Flash Attention-2 paper](https://arxiv.org/abs/2307.08691), specifically adapting them for the unique requirements of Scaled Cosine (Window) Attention.
+**Flash Window Attention V2** (FWA-2) is a triton implementation of the scaled cosine attention occuring in the Swin transformer V2 attention mechanism.
+This implementation applies the principles of the [Flash Attention-2 paper](https://arxiv.org/abs/2307.08691), customizing them to address the unique requirements of Scaled Cosine (Window) Attention.

 ![TFlOPS comparaison](assets/tflops_comparison-batch16-window16-head6-d32.png)